 Standard Garage Door Sizes

-The most common garage door widths are 8’, 9’, 16’, and 18’.
+The most common garage door sizes are 8’, 9’, 16’, and 18’.
 The most common heights are 7’ and 8’.
 While most residential garage doors will fall into one of these categories, custom size garage doors are available.
 Therefore, you should take accurate measurements of your garage so that the perfect sizing can be ordered or fabricated for your home.
 It’s great if you have existing garage doors; simply take the measurements of your current doors in addition to the headroom and depth of your garage.
 For new doors, follow this guide for measuring the space.

 Start with the Width